MiningWatch Canada is a federally registered non-profit society.

 Ian Thomson, Treasurer

-Ian lives in Ottawa where he works for KAIROS, the national social justice agency of Canada's mainline churches.
+Ian lives in Ottawa where he works for Oxfam-Canada.
 Since 2007, he has chaired the Canadian Network on Corporate Accountability (CNCA) that unites over 20 Canadian civil society organizations promoting legal reforms to hold corporations accountable in Canada for the human rights and environmental impacts of their international operations.
 Prior to joining KAIROS, Ian worked as a mining sector analyst at a leading socially responsible investing company in Toronto.
 He has engineering degrees from the University of Toronto (MASc) and Queen's University (BSc).